 J. William Johnston

-Before Dr. Johnston was a believer he doubted the accuracy of Scripture translations, and therefore the integrity of the Bible.
-After coming to faith he decided that the only way to find out whether the translations were reliable was to learn the original languages.
+Before Dr. Johnston was a believer, he doubted the accuracy of Scripture and, therefore, the integrity of the Bible.
+After coming to faith, he decided that the only way to find out whether the translations were reliable was to learn the original languages.
 After majoring in the classics at the University of Texas, he came to DTS and discovered that teaching was his passion.
-His research interests are Greek grammar, syntax and Johannine studies.
+His research interests are in Greek grammar, syntax, and Johannine studies.

 J. William Johnston’s Books